manpreetkaurassi/Student_Course_Registration/README.md

-# course-registration
+# student course registration website
-The project primarily focuses on showing the integration of AWS Aurora DB, Apache Tomcat server and Java REST API using microservices
+# The project primarily focuses on showing the integration of AWS Aurora DB, Apache Tomcat server and Java REST API using microservices